appirio-tech/lc1-user-settings-service/readme.md

-# Topcoder Member Settings Micro Service
+# Topcoder Member Settings Service

-A micro service to store settings for users on topcoder.
+A service to store settings for users on topcoder.

 ## Getting Started